RemoAI-LLC/REMO-SERVER/README.md

 "Remo: A personal AI Assistant that can be hired by every human on the planet.
 Personal assistants are not just for the rich anymore."

-**Now powered by multi-agent orchestration with specialized agents for enhanced capabilities!**
+**Now powered by multi-agent orchestration with specialized agents for enhanced capabilities and conversation memory for seamless multi-turn interactions!**

 ## Why Remo?